LDAP/Active Directory SSO

 Files.com will try to provision users and groups based on the configuration you provided.
 The Distinguished Name (DN) specifies the part of the directory that Files.com has access to.
 Files.com will only be able to search within the Distinguished Name (DN) location.

-- You have specified the correct Distinguished Name (DN).
+Make sure that you have specified the correct Distinguished Name (DN).
 For example,

 OU=Users,DC=mydomain,DC=local.
-Also, make sure that the users and groups exist within this Distinguished Name (DN) location,
+Also, make sure that the users and groups exist within this Distinguished Name (DN) location.